abmarnie/abmarnie/README.md

 ## Hi there 👋

-I mostly work on enterprise business applications, primarily as a specialist in Web APIs and database design (though I often dabble in frontend state management as well).
+I mostly work on enterprise business applications, primarily as a specialist in Web APIs and database design (though I often dabble in frontend state management and tooling/automation as well).
 Beyond coding, I like to step up into product management and leadership whenever the opportunity arises, so I can have a greater impact on project success -- no matter the constraints or how bad the situation might be.
 Ultimately though, I’m here not just to solve problems, but additionally to be a pleasant, high-integrity person who uplifts those around me.

 My favorite domains to work in as a hobbyist are:
 - Game Development